 What is the chemical industry?

-Why is environmental compliance important in chemical manufacturing?
+Why is environmental compliance important?

 What are specialty chemicals?

-What role does digital technology play in chemical plants?
+What role does digital technology play?

 Conclusion